Please change your location to view this page.

 This page contains content that does not match your current location

-NFP Law is regularly engaged by local councils, government agencies and not-for-profit peak bodies to deliver legal training sessions to community organisations they regularly work with - often as part of their community development and capacity building programs.
+We are regularly engaged by local councils, government agencies and not-for-profit peak bodies to deliver legal training sessions to community organisations they regularly work with - often as part of their community development and capacity building programs.

 Our training sessions attract participants from a diverse range of community groups, including social service and community support organisations, not-for-profit housing and health services, environmental and community development groups, sporting and recreation groups, advocacy organisations, educational, arts and cultural organisations, amongst others.

-Who typically engages NFP Law to provide training?
+Who typically engages you to provide training?

 These clients regularly engage us to deliver legal training to community organisations they work with and support.